simplicitesoftware/ajax-demo/README.md

 Some other very basic examples are provided:

-- `basic-xhr-example.html`: simple call to the user data REST service using the standard low-level `XMLHttpRequest`
+- `xhr-example.html`: simple call to the user data REST service using the standard `XMLHttpRequest` API
+- `fetch-example.html`: simple call to the user data REST service using the standard `fetch` API
-- `basic-ajaxlib-example.html`: same example as above but using Simplicit&eacute;'s Ajax wrapper library
+- `ajaxlib-example.html`: same example as above but using the instance's Ajax library
+- `jslib-example.html`: same example as above but using the Simplicit&eacute; JS client library

 Authentication method
 ---------------------